GoogleCloudPlatform/dataplex-labs/dataplex-quickstart-labs/02-lab-guide/module-10-1-data-profiling.md

 <hr>

 This concludes the lab module.
-Proceed to the[next module](module-11-1a-auto-dq-completeness.md).
+Proceed to the [next module](module-11-1a-auto-dq-completeness.md).

 <hr>